Mistobaan/scrum/GeneralKnowledge.md

 - Long Sprint have less process overhead but also less response to change

 ### The Significance of Done
+> Define the role of *done*

+Done is the outcome of a feature.
+The team has to define what does it mean for a feature to be *done*.
+Tested ?
+Deployed ?
+Code Reviewed ?

-  Define the role of *done*, and  describe the importance of having a potentially shippable product increment at the end of each sprint in order to optimize business value, mitigate risk and maximize transparency.
+> Describe the importance of having a potentially shippable product increment at the end of each sprint in order to optimize business value, mitigate risk and maximize transparency.

 ### The Five Scrum Values

-Identify the five Scrum Values, and use examples of how Scrum Practices Support the application of each
+> Identify the five Scrum Values, and use examples of how Scrum Practices Support the application of each

 - **Focus** - “Concentrate all your thoughts upon the work at hand.
 The sun’s rays do not burn until brought to a focus.” – Alexander Graham Bell